Ketamine for Unipolar and Bipolar Depression

-In comparison with other treatments for TRD such as ECT, ketamine is less invasive.
-Even intravenous ketamine does not need supervision by an anaesthetist and can be performed in. a controlled outpatient setting in stable patients (aan het Rot et al. 2010; Murrough et al. 2013).
+Compared with other treatments for TRD, such as ECT, ketamine is less invasive.
+Even intravenous ketamine does not need supervision by an anesthetist and can be performed in. a controlled outpatient setting in stable patients (aan het Rot et al. 2010; Murrough et al. 2013).
 Nevertheless, cardiovascular monitoring during infusion is recommended, and careful observation of potential adverse effects during and after treatment is necessary.
-Administration of ketamine with other medications like monoaminergic antidepressants seems to be safe at low and even higher doses (Bartova et al. 2015), but ketamine metabolites might be reduced by diazepam, suggesting it might be beneficial to taper out or pause benzodiazepines during ketamine treatment (Idvall et al. 1983).
+Administration of ketamine with other medications like monoaminergic antidepressants seems to be safe at low, and even higher doses (Bartova et al. 2015), but ketamine metabolites might be reduced by diazepam, suggesting it might be beneficial to taper out or pause benzodiazepines during ketamine treatment (Idvall et al. 1983).

-At long term follow ups there was no evidence of increased substance use, though studies on the addictive potential and long term effects of ketamine for the treatment of depression are lacking.
-From an investigation in 1285 chronic ketamine abusers, 17% of users developed dependence on ketamine.
-Regarding urinary symptoms, potentially from ketamine induced inflammation of the bladder, 26.6% recent ketamine users reported these and it was found that higher doses resulted in more symptoms.
+At long-term follow-ups, there was no evidence of increased substance use, though studies on the addictive potential and long-term effects of ketamine for treating depression are lacking.
+From an investigation in 1285 chronic ketamine abusers, 17% of users developed a dependence on ketamine.
+Regarding urinary symptoms, potentially from ketamine-induced inflammation of the bladder, 26.6% of recent ketamine users reported these, and it was found that higher doses resulted in more symptoms.
 51% reported improvement upon cessation of use and 3.8% reported prolonged deterioration after stopping ketamine (Winstock et al. 2012).
-Another study reported memory problems, schizophrenia-like symptoms, and inflammation of the stomach lining and bladder as main long-term side effects (Kalsi et al. 2011).
-It’s important to note that these patients are poly drug users and likely have differing side effect profiles from TRD patients due to the contexts in which the drug is used.
-This data does, however, suggest it might be safer to limit repetitive ketamine dosages to a maximum lifetime amount and not to perform excessive repetitive dosing to achieve response.
+Another study reported memory problems, schizophrenia-like symptoms, and stomach lining and bladder inflammation as the main long-term side effects (Kalsi et al. 2011).
+It’s important to note that these patients are polydrug users and likely have differing side effect profiles from TRD patients due to the contexts in which the drug is used.
+However, this data suggests it might be safer to limit repetitive ketamine dosages to a maximum lifetime amount and not to perform excessive repetitive dosing to achieve a response.

 Discussion Treating Unipolar and Bipolar Depression with Ketamine

-In the trial by Price et al. (2009), 81% of patients exhibited a drop of at average 2.08 points in the MADRS suicidal ideation subscale after a single infusion, resulting in post-infusion ratings of zero or one.
-The rapid antisuicidal effect of ketamine is also underlined by the results of Murrough et al. (2015), showing rapid reduction of acute suicidality in post-traumatic stress disorder, bipolar disorder, borderline personality disorder and MDD.
+In the trial by Price et al. (2009), 81% of patients exhibited a drop of an average 2.08 points in the MADRS suicidal ideation subscale after a single infusion, resulting in zero or one post-infusion rating.
+The rapid antisuicidal effect of ketamine is also underlined by the results of Murrough et al. (2015), showing a rapid reduction of acute suicidality in post-traumatic stress disorder, bipolar disorder, borderline personality disorder and MDD.
 Another meta-analysis further confirmed this effect and discussed the development and efficacy of further NMDA-receptor modulators (Newport et al. 2015).
-Due to the urgent need for those resistant to conventional antidepressant treatments, the glutamatergic neurotransmitter system has gained a lot of attention due to the “ketamine revolution”, and the pharmacological mechanisms of the drug have been investigated as a means to understand it’s role in the treatment of MDD and to explain the neurobiological basis of the disorder.
+Due to the urgent need for those resistant to conventional antidepressant treatments, the glutamatergic neurotransmitter system has gained a lot of attention due to the “ketamine revolution”, and the pharmacological mechanisms of the drug have been investigated as a means to understand its role in the treatment of MDD and to explain the neurobiological basis of the disorder.

-Ketamines primary method of action is blocking (antagonism) of the NMDA glutamate receptor.
+Ketamine’s primary method of action is blocking (antagonism) of the NMDA glutamate receptor.
 Simultaneously, it induces a substantial presynaptic release of glutamate by increasing the firing rate of glutamatergic neurons (Moghaddam, Adams, Verma, & Daly, 1997).
-This increase in glutamate release then favors AMPA glutamate receptors over NMDA receptors because the latter are blocked by ketamine, causing a greater throughput through the former and AMPA mediated synapse strengthening.
+This increase in glutamate release then favors AMPA glutamate receptors over NMDA receptors because the latter is blocked by ketamine, causing a greater throughput through the former and AMPA-mediated synapse strengthening.
 These findings are consistent with the “glutaminergic model” of depression.
 Indeed, post-mortem and genetic studies show increased levels of glutamate and decreased levels of AMPA receptor subunits in the prefrontal cortex (Beneyto & Meador-Woodruff, 2006; Hashimoto, Sawa, & Iyo, 2007; Scarr, Pavey, Sundram,

 Conclusion and Future Perspective on Treating Depression with Ketamine

-However, there are patient and cost friendly strategies to prolong efficacy such as repeated intranasal, sublingual or oral doses of ketamine (Schoevers et al. 2016).
+However, there are patient and cost-friendly strategies to prolong efficacy, such as repeated intranasal, sublingual or oral doses of ketamine (Schoevers et al. 2016).
 In this regard, potential adverse drug reactions such as tolerance or ketamine dependency must be carefully considered by experienced psychiatrists, administration has to be well monitored and potential long-term side effects have to be noted.
-Ketamine with its unique mechanisms of action has sparked the development of a new generation of antidepressant medications targeting the glutamatergic neurotransmitter system, with preliminary trials involving new NMDA-modulating agents yielding promising results (Newport et al. 2015).
-Additional therapeutic targets in the glutamate system might emerge, in search of ketamine’s distinct antidepressant mechanisms of action and shed more light into our understanding of MDD.
+Ketamine, with its unique mechanisms of action, has sparked the development of a new generation of antidepressant medications targeting the glutamatergic neurotransmitter system, with preliminary trials involving new NMDA-modulating agents yielding promising results (Newport et al. 2015).
+Additional therapeutic targets in the glutamate system might emerge in search of ketamine’s distinct antidepressant mechanisms of action and shed more light on our understanding of MDD.

 Aan het Rot, M., Collins, K. A., Murrough, J. W., Perez, A. M., Reich, D. L., Charney, D. S., & Mathew, S. J. (2010).
 Safety and efficacy of repeated-dose intravenous ketamine for treatment-resistant depression.
 Biological Psychiatry, 67( 2), 139-145. https://doi.org/10.1016/j.biopsych.2009.08.038